UnifyProject/RFC/raw/rfc-4.md

 This allows us to build a fixed XRAP-ZMTP library to carry payloads for any schema.

 POST - create a new, dynamically named resource.
+    - container type/name
+    - content type (JSON/XML/...)
+    - content body
 POST-OK
 * Location - a URI that identifies newly created resource.
+* ETag - an opaque hash tag that identifies a resource instance.
+* Date-Modified - the date and time that resource was modified.
+* Content-type

 GET - retrieve the representation of a known resource.
 * If-Modified-Since - a conditional GET using resource date.
 * If-None-Match - a conditional GET using resource ETag.